alexandra-junges/alpaca-runner-game/README.md

 2. GAME: The active play state.
 Displays the player, obstacles, score, and lives.
 Transitions to **GAME_OVER**.

 3. GAME_OVER: The end state.
-Displays the final score and a "Play Again" button.
+Displays the final score, a form for the player's name (if they achieved a high score), the list of the top 3 high scores, and a "Play Again" button.
 Transitions back to **START**.

 ## 📝 Task Prioritization